coherent17/2024-ICCAD-Problem-B/README.md

 # 2024 ICCAD Problem B

-*   refactor die class and FF class
+*   make coor also a class?
-*   think how to parse netlist structure
+*   think how to setup netlist structure

 Current Process: